tsnellgrove/dark_castle3/doc/to_do.md

 	- CANCEL: doc_string re: bulk for containers, count for surfaces
 	- TBD: doc_string re: nook gets light from room

+- TBD: "what would your mothter say" error to "What would your mama say?"

 - TBD: make creature obj data more atomic
 	- TBD: create weapon() method to provide adj & adv (vs reading weapon_dict via attack() )
 		- IDEA: obj should be a black-box